 - 1. Taxpayer CB Holdings, Inc. is a Nevada corporation with one employee and one office in Reno, Nevada.
 During the tax year it earned 100% of its gross income from dividends paid from CB REIT, Inc., which in turn in engaged exclusively in leasing stores to Crazy Bob Auto Parts, Inc. CB REIT, Inc. has one employee and one office, also in Reno, Nevada.
 All three corporations are related parties.
 20% of CB REIT's leased stores are in this state.
 Although all of the taxpayer's dividend income is derived from CB REIT, under Section 1(a)(iii), 20% of the taxpayer's receipts are assigned to this state. - 1a.
 Same facts, except that CB Holdings, Inc. maintains it is not subject to tax in the remaining four states in which CB REIT holds leases, because it lacks constitutional nexus in those states.
 Under Section 4, 100% of the taxpayer's receipts are assigned to this state. - 2.
 Taxpayer Quick Sale Co. is a Delaware corporation formed exclusively to facilitate the disposition of three identical power plants in three separate states, which formerly belonged to Ten States Nuclear Corp.
 The sale is expected to generate a capital gain of \$100 million on the plant located in this state and a capital loss of \$25 million on each the two plants located elsewhere.
 In the year preceding the sale, 10% of Ten States Nuclear Corp's apportionment factors were in this state.
 One day after its formation, the taxpayer's stock is sold to Risky Investments for \$500 million in cash.
-Because Ten State Nuclear Corp's apportionment factors fail to reflect the location of Quick Sale Co.'s assets, 33% of Quick Sale's capital gain (\$50 million) is assigned to this state. - 2a.
+Because 10% of Ten State Nuclear Corp's apportionment factors in the year preceding the sale were in this state, fail to reflect the location of Quick Sale Co.'s assets, 33% 10% of Quick Sale's capital gain (\$50 million) is assigned to this state.

+2a.
 Same facts, but the sale is structured as a IRC Sec.
 338(h)(10) election and is deemed to be a sale of assets, not stock, under this state's income tax conformity rules.
-Even though the plant located in this state accounted for the only capital disposition generating a gain, the taxpayer's receipts (\$50 million) are equally assigned to all three states based on the location of the assets.
+Even though the plant located in this state accounted for the only capital disposition generating a gain, the taxpayer's receipts (\$50 million) are assigned to [all ten] three states based on the taxpayer's apportionment factors in the year preceding the sale. the location of the assets.

-- 3. Taxpayer Loan Participation Services, Inc. is a Delaware corporation formed by a related financial institution for the exclusive purpose of holding securitized loan portfolios in trust for unrelated parties in multiple countries.
+3. Taxpayer Loan Participation Services, Inc. is a Delaware corporation formed by a related financial institution for the exclusive purpose of holding securitized loan portfolios in trust for unrelated parties in multiple countries.
 The taxpayer has no employees or property.
 The securitized loan portfolios consist of mortgage loans; 10% of those mortgage interests can be traced to real property in this state.
-Even though Loan Participation Services, Inc. would not be considered a financial institution under this state's laws, 10% of the portfolio's receipts derived from items including interest payments, late fees and origination fees are assignable to this state if this state has adopted the Multistate Tax Commission's model formula for the apportionment of financial institution income, or if the loan portfolio income would be assigned to this state under this state's apportionment formula for financial institutions. - 4.
-Taxpayer IH Factoring, Inc. is a Delaware corporation with all twenty of its employees in Dover, Delaware.
-It exclusively purchases installment agreements (accounts receivable) from its parent corporation, Iron Horse Motorcycles, Inc., and re-sells those agreements (as securitized instruments) to institutional investors.
-IH Factoring would not be considered a financial institution under this state's laws.
-Iron Horse Motorcycles has a 10% apportionment factor in this state, but 25% of its dealers' purchase agreements sold to IH Factoring derive from motorcycle customers in your state.
-25% of IH Factoring Inc.'s receipts are assigned to this state.
+Even though Loan Participation Services, Inc. would not be considered a financial institution under this state's laws, 10% of the portfolio's receipts derived from items including interest payments, late fees and origination fees are assignable to this state if this state has adopted the Multistate Tax Commission's model formula for the apportionment of financial institution income, or if the loan portfolio income would be assigned to this state under this state's apportionment formula for financial institutions.